-ARTICLE: PDF OnlyThe Third Step of Total Autologous Blood Transfusion in Scoliosis Surgery Harvesting Blood from the Postoperative WoundFLYNN, JOSEPH C., MD; PRICE, CHARLES T., MD; ZINK, WILLIAM P., MDSpine: August 1991 - Volume 16 - Issue 8 - p S330 Free Abstract In a prospective study in scoliosis and kyphosis surgery patients, red blood cells were harvested from the drainage of the postoperative closed wound and returned to the patient.
+ARTICLE: PDF OnlyThe Third Step of Total Autologous Blood Transfusion in Scoliosis Surgery Harvesting Blood from the Postoperative WoundFLYNN, JOSEPH C. MD; PRICE, CHARLES T. MD; ZINK, WILLIAM P. MDAuthor Information From Orlando Regional Medical Center, Orlando, Florida, and the Florida Elks Children's Hospital, Umatilla, Florida.
+Spine: August 1991 - Volume 16 - Issue 8 - p S330 Free Abstract In a prospective study in scoliosis and kyphosis surgery patients, red blood cells were harvested from the drainage of the postoperative closed wound and returned to the patient.
 Approximately 1 unit of blood per patient was saved compared with a historically similarly matched group who had no postoperative blood salvage.
-The authors conclude that the addition of postoperative autologous blood salvage can considerably reduce predeposit autologous blood requirements of patients undergoing Cotrel-Dubousset instrumentation and posterior spine fusion for spinal deformity.
-From Orlando Regional Medical Center, Orlando, Florida, and the Florida Elks Children's Hospital, Umatilla, Florida. © Lippincott-Raven Publishers.
+The authors conclude that the addition of postoperative autologous blood salvage can considerably reduce predeposit autologous blood requirements of patients undergoing Cotrel-Dubousset instrumentation and posterior spine fusion for spinal deformity. © Lippincott-Raven Publishers.